spcourse/python/en/packages/10 packages.md

 ## README and LICENSE

 We only documented the `my_string_package` package above.
-It is good practice to always document every function you write and every python file you create, even if it is not part of a package.
+It is good practice to always document every function you write and every Python file you create, even if it is not part of a package.

 When you publish your project you also typically add at least a LICENSE and a README file to the root of your project.
 The LICENSE file is a text file called `LICENSE`.
 It is best to stick to existing LICENSE texts (you can find an overview [here](https://choosealicense.com/)).